 Life got real.
 Fast.

 Then came another test: her 8-year-old son fell critically ill.
 A simple sore throat turned into a life-threatening complication that left him hospitalized for 25 days.
-Terry and her husband became de facto care team members, driven by necessity and grit.
+Theresa and her husband became de facto care team members, driven by necessity and grit.
 When a nurse asked if she was in healthcare, it planted a seed.
 Not yet, she thought, but soon?

-After losing her father and reevaluating her purpose, Terry applied to a direct-entry nursing program.
+After losing her father and reevaluating her purpose, Theresa applied to a direct-entry nursing program.
 No clinical background.
 No backup plan.
 Just determination and a deep calling to be present when things fall apart.
 She worked night shifts throughout her graduate studies, became a nurse practitioner, and quickly found her niche in oncology, where care, strategy, and emotion intersect on a daily basis.

 From bedside to boardroom

-At Massachusetts General Hospital, Terry led operations for 22 disease centers and pioneered financial care coordination models that changed how patients accessed cancer care.
+At Massachusetts General Hospital, Theresa led operations for 22 disease centers and pioneered financial care coordination models that changed how patients accessed cancer care.
 She rose through the ranks, eventually overseeing entire clinics and building multidisciplinary teams that blended innovation with humanity.

-Eventually, Terry transitioned to Seattle Cancer Care Alliance, where she stepped into the role of Chief Nursing Officer and later Senior VP of Operations.
+Eventually, Theresa transitioned to Seattle Cancer Care Alliance, where she stepped into the role of Chief Nursing Officer and later Senior VP of Operations.
 There, she navigated seismic changes, including mergers, acquisitions, and a global pandemic.
 She managed billion-dollar infrastructure projects, implemented system-wide technology, and never lost sight of her roots in the frontline.

-“It was a crazy, wild ride being exposed to all kinds of things that I never could have imagined I would have been doing when I started as a direct-entry student back in 2002”
+“It was a crazy, wild ride being exposed to all kinds of things that I never could have imagined I would have been doing when I started as a direct-entry student back in 2002.”

 Now: Leading at Scale

-Today, Terry is the Senior Vice President and Chief Nurse Executive at Duke University Health System and Vice Dean for Clinical Affairs & Innovation at Duke University School of Nursing, overseeing 12,000+ nurses across three hospitals and 140+ clinics.
+Today, Theresa is the Senior Vice President and Chief Nurse Executive at Duke University Health System and Vice Dean for Clinical Affairs & Innovation at Duke University School of Nursing, overseeing 12,000+ nurses across three hospitals and 140+ clinics.

-Terry also serves as the chairperson of the board for Watts College of Nursing and continues to be a practicing Oncology Nurse Practitioner.
+Theresa also serves as the chairperson of the board for Watts College of Nursing and continues to be a practicing Oncology Nurse Practitioner.
 She leads workforce innovation, global strategy, and AI-enabled clinical transformation, all while staying grounded in real-world care.

 “Terry had a profound effect on my late husband and me, she got us where we needed to go when we were ready to handle it, including home hospice care, providing stability and comfort every step of the way.”